 Career Ready Workforce

-In today’s global, knowledge-based economy, from a competitive standpoint, states and local communities are increasingly differentiated based on their ability to educate, train and recruit a qualified workforce that meets the needs of industry.
+In today’s global, knowledge-based economy, states and local communities are increasingly differentiated based on their ability to educate, train and recruit a qualified workforce that meets the needs of industry.
 Even as middle and high-skilled jobs grow in Iowa, the availability of a skilled workforce is a major area of concern to Iowa businesses.
 Combined with Iowa’s weak population growth, the availability of a trained workforce is likely to plague Iowa for many years to come.
 The engagement of businesses to create solutions to workforce development is paramount.
-Identifying the job demands of the future, working with K-16 education to engage students and teachers, and developing career pathways are essential areas of public/private partnership for our members.
+Identifying the job demands of the future, working with K-16 education to engage students and teachers, and developing career pathways are essential areas of public/private partnerships for IBC members.